FaaiqKhan/slidetodismiss/README.md

 # Slide to dismiss

-This library helps you to build the feature slide to dismiss the item.
+This library provides the functionality of slide to dismiss the item feature.
 It is developed using Jetpack compose.

 ## Built With 🛠